tock/design-explorations/zst_pointer_async/README.md

    operation, which returns without blocking, then `B` calls `A` back when the operation is finished.

-For example, in the Tock kernel, a connection between an object `Bar` and an interface it depends on `Foo` would look like:
+For example, in the Tock kernel, if object `Bar` depends on the `Foo` API's `foo` method, that dependency would look like:

 ```
 // The API Bar depends on.